datafolklabs/cement/doc/source/dev/quickstart.rst

 -------------------

 Currently, the 'master' branch is the current stable version of cement (0.8.x).
-To install Cement2 you need to checkout the 'portland' branch which is the source for development of the next major version of Cement.
+To install Cement you need to checkout the 'portland' branch which is the source for development of the next major version of Cement.

 .. code-block:: text